braidchat/braid/README.md

 ### Beyond Chatrooms & Towards Productive Group Communication

-Multiple factors converge to make chat-rooms so bad at fostering productive group communication (you can read [our thoughts on the matter](./docs/the-problem-of-chat-rooms.md)), but, at its core, it comes down to chat-rooms being single-threaded: each room is a linear stream of messages.
+Several factors converge to make chat-rooms bad at fostering productive group communication (you can read [our thoughts on the matter](./docs/the-problem-of-chat-rooms.md)), but, at its core, it comes down to chat-rooms being single-threaded: each room is a linear stream of messages.
 The "flat vs threaded" debate is an old one, and, unfortunately, the other end of the spectrum – full threading – [has it's own set of problems](https://blog.codinghorror.com/web-discussions-flat-by-design/).
 But perhaps we can find a happy middle...

 Braid started out as a weekend experiment: what if, instead of multiple rooms, you had *one* place where you can have *many* *short* conversations?